 What?
-Cocktails (purple gin and tonics courtesy of Brooklyn Gin), Vodka (courtesy of Tito's Handmade) wine, beer (courtesy of Bronx Brewery), hors d'oeuvres, catered buffet dinner, silent auction, live auction, raffle, music from the HCHS senior jazz band and dancing!
+Cocktails, Vodka (courtesy of Tito's Handmade) wine, beer, hors d'oeuvres, catered buffet dinner courtesy of Mels' Burgers, our surprise donor (you have be there to find out!) and others, silent auction, live auction, raffle, music from the HCHS senior jazz band and dancing!

 Why?
 This party puts the fun into fundraising and offers an opportunity to connect with HCHS parents, teachers and administrators in a social setting while raising money for the school.
 Funds generated from the event directly impact your child's experience by supporting teacher development, science, math and art supplies, college fairs, upgrades to facilities and extracurricular activities such as sports, music, theater, student publications and more than 100 student-run clubs.

 How much? $85/per person; $75 for parents of seniors.
 Price increases to $100 for all parents on March 17 so buy your tickets today—click on Purchase Tickets for “An Evening in Paris” in the left of this page.

 Is there a way to know if I bought a ticket already?
 When you purchase online, you'll receive a "ticket receipt" email from Hunter College High School so search your email and if you're still not sure, contact firstname.lastname@example.org.